 Cons: As long as the teacher's home is quiet and doesn't have distractions, there are no real disadvantages.

 Pros: This has all the advantages of having a teacher physically present but without you having to go anywhere.
 If you have a child who has lots of homework in the evening, this can be the least time-consuming way for them to learn an instrument.
 And if you have more than one child who is taking lessons they don't have to wait around while their sibling takes lessons like they would in a teacher's home or at a studio if they have the same teacher.
 Prices vary a lot and you may be able to get a good deal.
-Some teachers will travel within a limited area, which means they can keep their fees low.
+Some teachers travel within a limited area, which means they can keep their fees low.
 If you live close to a university, you may be able to find a music student who will teach in your home for a lower rate.
-Many universities will allow you to submit a job posting.
+Many universities allow individuals to submit job postings for tutoring.